jvde-github/AIS-catcher-docs/docs/installation/ubuntu-debian.md

 More information to [get started](../usage/cli.md) is available.
 The installation script also sets up the infrastructure to run AIS-catcher as a systemd background service automatically on start up.

-## Configuration Files for backrgound service
+## Configuration Files for background service

 For running AIS-catcher as a background service we can use two configuration files: